divy1607/react-todo-app/new-todo-app/README.md

 # Todo Application using React

 This is a todo application using just frontend.
 Without integration of any backend in it.
 Which means that there is no method to save file in the local storage.
-React for frontend and Material UI (mui) for extra components (CSS components) However, app is really fast and easy to use.
+React for frontend and Material UI (mui) for extra components (CSS components).
+However, app is really fast and easy to use with minimum number of components and code as well

 ## Table of Contents